giuliacampana/RockMusicIn100Songs/README.md

   - The Guardian's 'A history of modern music: Rock': https://www.theguardian.com/news/datablog/2011/jun/12/rock-music-playlist-download
   - Silicon Valley Data Science's visualization here: https://svds.com/rockandroll/#bigbrotherandtheholdingcompany

 The nodes represent artists that appear on The Guardian's playlist and are spread vertically by artist's earliest song on said playlist.
-The size of the nodes is loosely based on the number of songs that appear on the playlist.
+The size of the nodes is loosely based on the number of songs by that artist that appear on the playlist and the number of other artists that artist influenced.

 ## Table of Contents